 You can make a ‘values directive’ about your preferences for medical treatment to help guide your decision-maker (e.g. “Quality of life is most important to me”) and/or an ‘instructional directive’ which is a legally binding statement of your consent to or refusal of specific future medical treatment (e.g. “I do not wish to be resuscitated”).

-Whilst an Advanced Health Directive is legally binding in Victoria, it may not be followed in certain circumstances – e.g. if a doctor believes on reasonable grounds that circumstances have changed and the Advanced Health Directive no longer reflects your values or preferences.
-A Victorian Advanced Health Directive will also be recognised everywhere in Australia except NSW, Tasmania and the ACT.
+Whilst an Advanced Care Directive is legally binding in Victoria, it may not be followed in certain circumstances – e.g. if a doctor believes on reasonable grounds that circumstances have changed and the Advanced Care Directive no longer reflects your values or preferences.
+A Victorian Advanced Care Directive will also be recognised everywhere in Australia except NSW, Tasmania and the ACT.

 3. Medical decision-maker